Dogru-Isim/airgap-antivirus/README.md

 - Any integration test is under cmd/<application_name>/<test_name>.go (e.g. cmd/antivirus/dashboard_test.go)

 #### Testing
-- Each module (file) in internal/<library_name> (business logic) should have unit tests that are meaningful and helpful for finding bugs.
+- Each module (file) in internal/<library_name> (business logic) should have unit tests that are meaningful and helpful for finding potential bugs.
 - Each application in cmd/<application_name> (entry points) should have integration tests that are meaningful and helpful for finding bugs.

 #### Configuration Settings